ransome1/sleek/README.md

   - Spanish
   - French
 * Tabindex available
+* Existing todos can be used as templates for new ones
 * Basic keyboard shortcuts are available:
   - New todo: CMD/CTRL + n
   - Find todo: CMD/CTRL + f